 You should discuss your concerns with your doctor, particularly if you’re pregnant.
 The benefits of diagnosing a serious cervical spine problem outweigh any risk from the radiation exposure.

-Most patients have no issues with the contrast dye.
+Most people have no issues with the contrast dye.
 For those who are allergic to the iodine that’s commonly used in the dye, side effects may include nausea, vomiting, or hives.
 Reactions more serious than that are extremely rare.

 After the test, you can go about your day as you normally would.
 If contrast dye was used during the test, make sure to drink a lot of water to help flush the chemicals from your body.